idiot1788/website-docs/en/fokabot.md

 ---
-title: "FokaBot Commands"
+title: "RealistikBot Commands"
 old_id: 4
 ---
-These are the commands supported by FokaBot, our chat bot.
+These are the commands supported by RealistikBot, our chat bot.

 ### General commands
 - `!roll` - Returns a random number from 0 to 100